ewagner12/all-ways-egpu/README.md

 ## Usage:

+As of version 0.30+ all functions can also be accessed through a menu system by simply clicking on the icon in your application menu or using the command `all-ways-egpu`.
+It is recommended to setup using option 1 and then switch to the eGPU using option 4 (Method 2).

+If you want to skip the menu system, the following terminal commands can also be used.
 To setup the script based on your hardware:
 ```
 all-ways-egpu setup
 ```